Plants - Animals

 I am biased when it comes to Vanderwater Park.
 It's a few kilometres from my home, but my family considers it our back yard.

-A little bit of history: Colonel Roscoe Vanderwater was the first chairman of the Moira River Conservation Authority (MRCA), one of the three authorities that were later amalgamated into the Quinte Authority.
+A little bit of history: Colonel Roscoe Vanderwater was the first chairman of the Moira River Conservation Authority (MRCA), one of the three authorities that were later amalgamated into Quinte Conservation.
 (The two other authorities were Prince Edward County and Napanee).

 On July 31, 1947, the MRCA the was created.
 Vanderwater became its first chairman and in 1948, its secretary-treasurer, a post he retained until his death in 1957.
-In memoriam to him, the present park area was opened on August 1, 1960.
+The present park area was opened in memoriam to him on August 1, 1960.
 It was originally 168 hectares (500 acres) but was subsequently enlarged in three separate purchases, the last one being in 1968.